Lyme Crash After Stress: Why It Happens

 Many patients describe the same experience: “I can get through the hard part—it’s what comes afterward that knocks me flat.”

-That invisible, delayed cost is one of the most recognizable hallmarks of these crashes.
+That invisible, delayed cost is one of the most recognizable hallmarks of a Lyme crash after stress.

-Lyme disease can sensitize immune and autonomic pathways, causing them to react more strongly to stress, illness, or travel—even after treatment.
+Lyme disease can sensitize immune and autonomic pathways, causing them to react more strongly to stress, illness, or travel—even after treatment ends.

-Although this crash pattern is common in Lyme disease, it is not unique to Lyme.
+Although a Lyme crash after stress is common in Lyme disease, it is not unique to Lyme.
 Similar stress-triggered downturns are reported in long COVID, ME/CFS, mast cell disorders, and dysautonomia.

 For some patients, this pattern overlaps with what is described as post-treatment Lyme disease syndrome (PTLDS).

-Learning to recognize these early signals is often the first step in interrupting a Lyme crash after stress—before it deepens.
+Learning to recognize these early signals is often the first step in interrupting a Lyme crash after stress—before it deepens into a full downturn.

 Minor infections or emotional stress often led to symptom escalation in this patient.
 Stress hormones, disrupted sleep, and viral exposure can shift immune balance—and in some Lyme patients, that shift is enough to trigger a flare.